• Skip to primary navigation

 Shrimp Cannelloni | Bottom Left of the Mitten

-For the seafood filling in this Shrimp Cannelloni, they used a food processor to chop everything up.
+For the seafood filling in this shrimp cannelloni, they used a food processor to chop everything up.
 Also genius!
 So let’s get to it.

-How to make Shrimp Cannelloni:
+How to make shrimp cannelloni step-by-step

 Preheat the oven to 350 degrees.

-Start by thawing out the shrimp.
 I used cocktail already cooked shrimp to make quick work of this and then I have shrimp leftover for tacos and salads.

 In a food processor place the shrimp (keep out a small handful to add into the Alfredo sauce at the end), sundried tomatoes, garlic cloves, and parsley.
 Process until all the has been combined.

 Take the mixture and place it in a bowl, then add the ricotta cheese and Italian cheese.
-Mix all together.
+Mix them all together.
 The mixture should be well combined to make it easy to spread onto the egg roll wrappers.

 Stir to completely combine and it thickens up.
 Grease a baking dish (any size works) and spread 1/2 of the Alfredo into the bottom of the pan.